sunshinejr/Pouch/Readme.md

 ## Notes about security
 While this is for sure an improvement to your normal, plain-text based flow, this doesn't guarantee that your keys won't be reverse-engineered.
-If you want to learn more about secret management and it's security, I recomend you to read the whole article I linked at the top of the Readme: [NSHipster article regarding secret management](https://nshipster.com/secrets/)
+If you want to learn more about secret management and it's security, I recommend you to read the whole article I linked at the top of the Readme: [NSHipster article regarding secret management](https://nshipster.com/secrets/)

 ## Kudos
 - to [@nshipster](https://github.com/NSHipster) folks for awesome articles, especially on [secret management](https://nshipster.com/secrets/) & [Homebrew releases](https://nshipster.com/homebrew/),<br />